Humanitarian visas allow people facing substantial discrimination or human rights abuses to relocate to Australia.

 The application for Humanitarian Visa was approved, and our client now resides safely in Australia.

-Regrettably, we can no longer accept clients who require help with a humanitarian visa application.
+Regrettably, we no longer accept clients who require help with a humanitarian visa application.
 It is unlikely that we can obtain a positive outcome for humanitarian visa applicants who are outside Australia.
+The number of applications received by the Australian government is far greater than the total number of available visas.

 We recommend that all overseas applicants contact their local UNHCR office for assistance.
 Cases referred to the Department of Home Affairs from the UNHCR are given priority by the Australian government.